hyperledger/toc/project-reports/2023/2023-Q4-Hyperledger-Indy.md

 Ecosystems Summits, can collaborate on moving the Indy technology, marketing and regulatory environment forward?
-For example, is there a way for the Hyperledger Foundation to enable a group to collect funds for an open source objective, and the use those funds to enable a code contribution?
+For example, is there a way for the Hyperledger Foundation to enable a group to collect funds for an open source objective, and then use those funds to enable a code contribution?

 ## Current Plans